 VA Loans for Land: A Guide to Buying Land with a VA Loan

-First, if you are interested in any kind of VA loan, you should research the general eligibility requirements, which are based on your military service, your credit history, and your current financial resources.
-Then, if you want to buy land to build a new home, you need to know some special conditions that apply to using VA loans for land:
+Then, if you plan to buy land to build a new home, you need to know some special conditions that apply to using VA loans for land:

 1. The purchase must be for the purpose of building a primary residence

 Whether you plan to purchase a single-family home for yourself or a multifamily property with up to four residential units, you must occupy the property as your primary residence.
 This means you cannot simply purchase the property for the purposes of renting it out without actually living on the property yourself.
 So in the case of purchasing four units, you could live in one and rent the other three, but you couldn’t rent all four.